If you’re looking for the best answer on how to lose water weight then I’m going to show you in 5 easy steps.

-But you should flush out that water weight right after.
+But you should flush out that water retention right after.
 This is one of the reasons I’ll let my female clients know they shouldn’t weigh themselves 10 days up to their period.
 It could throw off their results.

+Chronically high-stress levels can also cause your body to hold onto excess water weight gain (12).
 Too much stress can cause your body to release high amounts of the stress hormone cortisol.
-And cortisol has been found to retain water.
+And cortisol has been found to retain water (13).

+Taking a magnesium supplement or eating more foods high in it can help to lose water retention too (14).
 A trick bodybuilders use before a competition is to take a bath in magnesium-rich Epsom salt.
 Soaking in Epsom salt can help your body detox out some of the toxins that may be causing your retain water.

 How many pounds of water weight can you lose?

 This all depends on how much extra water you’re carrying in the first place.
 But generally, after a weekend of poor food and drink choices, you could easily lose around 5 pounds by flushing out the water bloat.